A Cookieless Future: Is Your Marketing Ready For The Post-Cookie, Post-Pixel World?

 Through GDPR, the IOS14 update and the transition away from Universal Analytics the general trend is – more privacy.

 Less cookie and pixel-based data collection and sharing across platforms.
-Less third party data and tracking, which sites already have to ask permission for, and more focus on first party data.
+Less third-party data and tracking, which sites already have to ask permission for, and more focus on first-party data.

-Third party tracking cookies and pixels are being actively phased out or becoming less useful.
+Third-party tracking cookies and pixels are being actively phased out or becoming less useful.
 The browsers Firefox and Safari already block tracking cookies.
 Google Chrome, the most popular browser, is likely to do so in 2023 (hence their deadline for the global switch over to GA4).
 Plus, with changes like the IOS 14 update in 2021, pixels are likely to become less effective at building audiences and tracking behavior as more and more companies decide to opt their users out of sharing data with pixels.

 1. More restricted targeting.
 Ad platforms will become gradually more restricted in building audience groups based on user behavior across websites and across devices.
 We’ve already seen this start happening – some audiences shrunk by about 40% with the IOS 14 update which crippled the Facebook Pixel’s ability to capture data about user behavior on iPhones.
 It’s the same story with tracking cookies – it’ll be less easy to collect data about how people browse away from your site, and therefore less easy to build audience lists based on interests and behaviors.